DiogoGravanita/Nashville-Housing-Data-Cleaning-and-Analysis-Project/README.md

 <br/><br/>
 ### Removing Tax District Column:

-Upon reviewing the dataset, it was determined that the 'TaxDistrict' column is not required for our data analysis purposes.
-Therefore, we proceed to remove this column from the 'NashvilleHousing' table.
+Upon reviewing the dataset, it was determined that the 'TaxDistrict' column is not required for data analysis purposes.
+Therefore, the decision was made to remove this column from the 'NashvilleHousing' table.

 The SQL script employs the ALTER TABLE statement with the DROP COLUMN clause to effectively eliminate the 'TaxDistrict' column from the dataset.